Roblox opens a metaverse playground for Vans shoe fans

 A mirror of the real world

-Christina Wootton, vice president of brand partnerships for Roblox, said at a press event that Roblox’s community has a lot of Vans enthusiasts, and they were asking for the experience.
-The conversations about Vans World began a couple of years ago, Wootten said.
+Christina Wootton, a vice president of brand partnerships for Roblox, said at a press event that Roblox’s community has a lot of Vans enthusiasts, and they were asking for the experience.
+The conversations about Vans World began a couple of years ago, Wootton said.

 “It was sparked by our community’s love for the brand,” she said. “[Vans] really listened to what works well on Roblox.
 They thought about their community and how people really want to engage with with their brand,” Wootten said.
 “They though about how to do it in an authentic way.
-Props to The Game Stockholm team for creating such a beautiful experience.”
+Props to The Gang Stockholm team for creating such a beautiful experience.”

 It features real world locations such as House of Vans in London, a place that’s a skate park under the Waterloo train station.